The Constitution provides for freedom of religion, and the Government generally respects this right in practice.

 The Church of Jesus Christ of Latter-day Saints (Mormons) and other foreign missionary groups are also active in the country.

 A large number of smaller, internationally active religions groups have established themselves in the country but are viewed by the general public as lying outside of the mainstream.
-Such groups include the Church of Scientology (claiming to have approximately 3,500 members), Landmark-Forum, Hare Krishna, Word of Faith (Livets Ord), members of Jehovah's witnesses, Opus Dei, and the Unification Church.
+Such groups include the Church of Scientology (claiming to have approximately 3,500 members), Hare Krishna, Word of Faith (Livets Ord), members of Jehovah's witnesses, Opus Dei, and the Unification Church.

 Section II.
 Status of Religious Freedom